Improve Your Car's Engine Performance

 - Spark plug socket

-- Consult your owner's manual for the number of cylinders, and where to find the spark plugs.
+- Consult your owner's manual for the number of cylinders, and where to find the spark plugs in your car.

 - Pull the wire to your first plug by gripping it near its bottom, just above the spark plug.